m1sta/prescript/README.md

 **[View an example of code written with the out-of-the-box PreScript Macro's here.](demo/input/example.pre.coffee)**.

 Prescript does its best not to touch any code that does not explicitly match a defined macro pattern.
-This way it works well with other languages and transpilers, including Babel.js.
-All valid javascript, Typescript, and JSX should work with Prescript without modification in Prescript.
-When you decide you want to make use of a Prescript macro, just start using it - you don't need to make any bold efforts to learn learn and transition to a new language.
+Any valid javascript is acceptable in a prescript file without modification.
+When you decide you want to make use of a Prescript macro, just start using them, one at a time - you don't need to make any bold efforts to learn learn and transition to a new language.

 ![Example](demo/example1.png)